What Giant Redwood Forest is Closest to San Francisco?

 Connecting the adjacent parks, and two celebrated Giant Sequoia groves, is the Generals Highway.
 The new Majestic Mountain Loop is another way to experience the highlights of Sequoia and Kings Canyon National Parks, as well as Yosemite National Park.

-General Sherman is the largest tree in the world and located in Sequoia park at the end of a relatively lone trail, but it is worth it to see the massive tree up close.
-About 20 minutes away in Grant Grove near Lodgepole Village, you will find the only-slightly-smaller General Grant Tree.
+General Sherman is the largest tree in the world and located in Sequoia National Park at the end of a relatively long trail, but it is worth it to see the massive tree up close.
+About 20 minutes away in Grant Grove, near Lodgepole Village, you will find the, slightly smaller, General Grant Tree.

 The famous drive-through Tunnel Log cut through a fallen tree is in Giant Forest on Crescent Meadow Road.